 Talk About Word Meanings During Phonics

 Let’s Watch!
-Lynda Knowles, a first-grade teacher at Shull Elementary in the Bonita Unified School District in San Dimas, California, explains the multiple meanings of hatch during a lesson about the trigraph '-tch'.
+Lynda Knowles, a first-grade teacher at Shull Elementary in San Dimas, California, explains the multiple meanings of hatch during a lesson about the trigraph '-tch'.

 Hide Video Transcript